giopolykra/giopolykra.github.io/aboutme.md

 I plan to get the DPV and drysuit certification this year and  slowly transition into technical diving  in the future, With the end goal to participate in exploration projects (caves and wrecks) and ghost-net retrieval projects with the Ghost Diving team.

 #### Freediving
-I am also passionate about freediving and in the process of getting my AIDA 3 certification, but due to recent setbacks due to surgeries this dicipline will have to wait a bit.
+I am also passionate about freediving and in the process of getting my AIDA 3 certification, but due to recent setbacks I had with surgeries this dicipline will have to wait maybe a few months.

 #### Sailing
 I starter the ISSA Offshore Skipper course with the sole intention of fighting my sea sickness.